 Soil scientists are interested in soil formation factors, classification as well as the physical, chemical and fertility properties of soils.

-Where do soil scientists work?
+What skills do soil scientists need?

 Do soil scientists require a degree or certification?